freewind-demos/webstorm-typescript-lodash-completion-issue-demo/webstorm-config-global-library.md

 NOT needed.

-Webstorm handles everything perfectly if you use `npm install`.
+Webstorm handles everything perfectly if you use `npm install` not `cnpm install`.

 Download by Webstorm
 --------------------